thinkloop/memoizerific/README.md

 - :heavy_multiplication_x: [Mem](https://github.com/sindresorhus/mem) (@sindresorhus)

-Three libs with reasonable traction, seem to meet the basic criteria:
+Three libs with reasonable traction seem to meet the basic criteria:

 - [Memoizee](https://github.com/medikoo/memoizee) (@medikoo)
 - [LRU-Memoize](https://github.com/erikras/lru-memoize) (@erikras)
 - ~~[LRU-Memoize](https://github.com/neilk/lru-memoize) (@neilk)~~

 After some quick testing, however, we found the library by @neilk to be producing incorrect results, leaving only two viable candidates.

 Time to test performance.

 ## Benchmarks

 This library is intended for real-world use-cases, and is therefore benchmarked against other libraries using large, complex, real-world data.
-We don't need any more fibonacci solving tools.
+There are enough fibonacci solvers out there.
 Example arguments look like this:
 ```javascript
 myMemoized(